Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Task H1.md

 # H1 Summary of the articles and darknet diaries

+>This page has the summaries of articles, Darknet Diaries and the ATT&CK website and also points A and B. Please see link in the end for point C installing Linux.

 ## Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains

 APTs (Advanced Persistent Threats) represent a significant risk to organizations, characterized by targeted intrusions that exploit vulnerabilities for economic or military gain.
 Traditional defenses often fail against these threats